ml4a/ml4a.github.io/_chapters/how_neural_networks_are_trained.md

 2) Training + validation + test set

 Dividing our data into a training set and test set may seem bulletproof, but it has a weakness: setting the hyper-parameters.
-Hyper-parameters (personally I think they should have been called meta-parameters) are all the variables we have to set besides for the weights.
+Hyper-parameters (personally I think they shoul gd have been called meta-parameters) are all the variables we have to set besides for the weights.
 Things like the number of hidden layers and how many neurons they have, the regularization strength, the learning rate, and others that are specific to various other algorithms.

 These have to be set before we begin training, but it's not obvious what the optimal numbers should be.
 So it may seem reasonable to try a bunch of them, train each of the resulting architectures on the same training set data, measure the error on the test set, and keep the hyper-parameters which worked the best.